 THE R-WORD is a humanizing, purposeful, and deeply respectful look into the long-reaching history and lasting implications of derogatory language used to describe people with intellectual and developmental disabilities.
 Through captivating animation sequences, the personal narrative of four sibling stories, and the first-person accounts of self-advocates, we get an intimate and nuanced perspective of the challenges and triumphs of people living with an intellectual disability.

 THE R-WORD is an unflinching, heartwarming, humorous, and hopeful journey through our shared human experience.

-The filmmaker, Amanda Lukoff, and self-advocates from the film are available for Q&A's
+The filmmaker, Amanda Lukoff, and self-advocates from the film are available for Q&A's.
+Read their bios.

 "The R Word film interrogates a slur connected to intellectual disability that is still, sadly, in common usage in North America.
 With this nuanced look at the word, it shows American culture how to let go of this unnecessary word, while also educating its viewers about inclusive education and the federal law to remove the word from government language.
 This is also a film about the power of families, especially siblings, to lead the charge to change society to be more inclusive of people with intellectual disabilities."

 "The R-Word is smart media criticism, showing how the language we use is inseparable from the world we build.
 Words matter, and this film shows why.
 It explains how the r-word is rooted in a shameful history of discrimination and eugenics, and how it continues to perpetuate that painful legacy even when used casually and thoughtlessly today."

 "The R-Word's focus on the etymology of slurs gives the film a distinct and compelling perspective.
 Its exploration of the interweaving of language, culture, and prejudice is thoughtful and illuminating, and provides a valuable backdrop for the challenges and aspirations of the film's delightful characters."

 - Reel Abilities Film Festival